English, Welsh and Northern Irish students

 If the above statement applies to you then you will probably be classified as Rest of UK for fee purposes.
 RUK students are UK citizens who have been resident in the UK (outside Scotland) for at least three years before the start of their programme of study.

 Tuition fees for RUK students in 2019/20 are £9,250 per year for three years of a four year Honours degree.
 This means you will only pay a maximum of £27,750.
 For exceptions, please see below.
-The 2020/21 fee could change based on the UK Government review of post-18 education
+The 2020/21 fees below are provisional and could change if the UK Government change its policy on student finance.

 Tuition fees 2023/24